P&S PRIMARY CARE CLERKSHIP: Site Descriptions for MCY

 3. Also consider the patient population and the clinical experiences you want to develop.
 Generally speaking, family medicine sites will have more opportunities for pediatrics and gynecology, while internal medicine sites see a more elderly population and tend to have more on-site subspecialty experiences.

 4. Please review details of transportation/reimbursement to the off-sites.
-For example, all Westchester and Bassett sites require a valid driver’s license and daily driving.
+For example, all IHS and Bassett sites require a valid driver’s license and daily driving.
 A few other sites will require residence and more extensive travel.

 6. IHS spots are awarded by lottery.
 MCY Students are welcome to rank IHS sites if they: